TRIQS/hubbardI/doc/index.rst

    This is the homepage of triqs_hubbardi v2.2.0.
    For changes see the :ref:`changelog page <changelog>`.

-An example application using cpp2py and :ref:`TRIQS <triqslibs:welcome>`.
+An application using :ref:`TRIQS <triqslibs:welcome>` to implement a Hubbard-I solver

-This documentation is generated based on `rst <https://de.wikipedia.org/wiki/ReStructuredText>`_ files and the comments in the sources and headers.

 Learn how to use triqs_hubbardi in the :ref:`documentation`.